-In the second semester of his/her sophomore year, the student is required to make a formal application (to the Director of the Sustainability Program) for admission to the upper division.
-Transfer students (both from other institutions and current Daemen students who wish to declare a major in the Global & Local Sustainability program) will be accepted as lower division students.
+In the second semester of the sophomore year, the student is required to make a formal application (to the Chair of the Sustainability Department) for admission to the upper division.
+Transfer students (both from other institutions and current Daemen students who wish to declare a major in the Global & Local Sustainability department) will be accepted as lower division students.